To help you choose between Stripe vs. Paddle vs. FastSpring, this guide explores:

 Paddle also utilizes multiple payment gateways and lets companies accept global payments with minimal setup.

-Paddle supports 20+ currencies, popular credit cards (including MasterCard, Union Pay, and more), wire transfers, and wallets (including Apple Pay, Google Pay, PayPal, and Alipay) — although some of these options are still in beta testing.
+Paddle supports 30+ currencies, popular credit cards (including MasterCard, Union Pay, and more), wire transfers, and wallets (including Apple Pay, Google Pay, PayPal, and Alipay) — although some of these options are still in beta testing.
+Paddle does not accept checks or Pix.

 Calculating and Remitting Sales Tax, VAT, and GST